hyperledger/fabric-sdk-java/README.md

 #### Certificates and other cryptography artifacts

-Fabric requires that each organization have private keys and certificates for use in signing and verifying messages going to and from clients, peers and orderers.
+Fabric requires that each organization has private keys and certificates for use in signing and verifying messages going to and from clients, peers and orderers.
-Each organization groups these artifacts in an **MSP** (Membership Service Provider) with a unique _MSPID_ .
+Each organization groups these artifacts in an **MSP** (Membership Service Provider) with a corresponding unique _MSPID_ .

 Furthermore, each organization is assumed to generate these artifacts independently.
 The *fabric-ca* project is an example of such a certificate generation service.
 Fabric also provides the `cryptogen` tool to automatically generate all cryptographic artifacts needed for the end to end test.